dhknresearch/rk322x-nand-armbian-noble/README.md

 # rk322x-nand-armbian-noble

 A weird project by me.
 The main objective is to bring up Armbian Noble to some RK322x nand device that only work with kernel 4.4 and below.
 I made this because I had recently received a RK3229 tvbox from a friend.
 It is nand version and the latest Armbian build I could find that booted is 21.08.
 But i need newer Armbian so that why I tried to build Armbian 26.08 based on Ubuntu Noble with legacy kernel 4.4.194 and somehow it worked.
 I did include xfce in this because I need GUI.
+Remember, this is for RK322x nand device only.

 **Some screenshot:**
 <img width="1280" height="720" alt="Screenshot_1" src="https://github.com/user-attachments/assets/dc1d1003-c1ca-4825-a058-9ccaa8ac8cc8" />